lynnmg/testDemo/README.md

 # testDemo
 #test for github
-#Analog process communication  in UC.
+#Analog processes communication  in UC.